Cosmetic Tattoo or Micropigmentation

 What is Micropigmentation?

-Micropigmentation is used in the medical field to enhance the final results of the plastic surgeon, often used to camouflage facelift scars.
+Micropigmentation is used in the medical field to enhance the final results of plastic surgery, often used to camouflage facelift scars.
 Repigmentation for skin grafts, burns, mastectomy patients for redesign-recolouration of areola/nipple, or the colour camouflage reconstruction or realignment of a cleft lip.
 To recreate an areola with “3 dimensional” nipple is now achievable through cosmetic tattooing.
 The lack of areola arises from a complete or partial mastectomy due to the presence of cancer.
 Some women and men do not like having areola’s that are too small, too pale, or badly defined.

 “When I do a woman’s areola after a mastectomy, the pigment gives a more natural appearance to the nipple and areola area.
-After surgery whether it be a facelift of other forms of surgeries, the scarring is disguised with camouflage skin tone pigment.”
+After surgery, whether it be a facelift of other forms of surgeries, the scarring is disguised with camouflage skin tone pigment.”